lammps/lammps/doc/src/Build_package.rst

 Type ``make package-update`` or ``make pu`` to overwrite src files with files from the package subdirectories if the package is installed.
-It should be used after the checkout has been :doc:`updated or changed withy git <Install_git>`, this will only update the files in the package subdirectories, but not the copies in the src folder.
+It should be used after the checkout has been :doc:`updated or changed with git <Install_git>`, this will only update the files in the package subdirectories, but not the copies in the src folder.

 Type ``make package-overwrite`` to overwrite files in the package